 Financial Aid and Scholarships

-For information about the following scholarships and financing study abroad, visit Field Studies/Study Abroad in BIC 3509.
+For information about the following scholarships and financing study abroad, visit Field Studies/Study Abroad in Berg Instructional Center (BIC), Room 3520.

-COD Study Abroad Scholarship Applicants must have completed 12 hours of COD credit, have a cummulative GPA of 3.0 and be enrolled in 8 or more COD credits at the time of application.
-Up to $1500 is awarded.
-Deadlines are October 20 for spring, February 20 for summer and May 1 for fall.
+COD Study Abroad Scholarship Applicants must have completed 12 hours of COD credit, have a cumulative GPA of 2.75 or greater, and be enrolled in 8 or more COD credits at the time of application.
+Up to $2,000 may be awarded.
+Deadlines are Oct.
+20 for spring, Feb.
+20 for summer and May 1 for fall.

-ICISP (Illinois Consortium for International Studies and Programs) Scholarships are in the amount of $500 for semester or summer programs.
+ICISP (Illinois Consortium for International Studies and Programs) Scholarships are in the amount of $500 for summer and $1,000 for semester programs.
 Students participating in an ICISP program are eligible to apply.
-The COD deadline is Nov.
-1 for Spring programs, Feb.
-1 for Summer programs and May 1 for Fall programs.
+The deadline is Oct.
+15 for Spring programs, Feb.
+15 for Summer programs and May 15 for Fall programs.
+Apply

-National Security Education Program (NSEP/BOREN) Boren Scholarships provide American undergraduate students with the resources to acquire language skills and experiences in areas of the world critical to the security of our nation.
+Boren Award for International Study (NSEP) funds American undergraduate students as they acquire language skills and experiences in areas of the world critical to the security of our nation.
 (Study in the United States, Western Europe, Canada, Australia and New Zealand is excluded.)
 Scholarships vary from $2,500 to $20,000 depending on the length of the program.
 An 8-week summer STEMS scholarship is also available.
-COD deadline is early February.
+Deadline is early Feb.
 Additional information

-CLS aims to increase the number of Americans studying and mastering 13 critical languages through fully-funded summer language intitutes.
-Prticipants are expected to continue language study beyond the CLS experience and apply the language skills to future academic and professional goals.
-Application deadline is early November.
+Critical Language Scholarship aims to increase the number of Americans studying and mastering 14 critical languages through fully-funded summer language institutes.
+Participants are expected to continue language study beyond the CLS experience and apply the language skills to future academic and professional goals.
+Application deadline is early Nov.
 Additional Information

 BUTEX (British Transatlantic Exchange Association)